deozza/PhilarmonyCore/README.md

 ## Road map

-* Event handler : in some case, manipulating the data could trigger events
+* EThere is nothing in the road map !